John Woodward (lawyer)

-John Thomas Woodward (1 November 1934 – 6 August 2022) was an Australian sportsman, alderman, lawyer, and public servant.
+John Thomas Woodward (1 November 1934 – 6 August 2022) was an Australian sportsman, politician, lawyer, and public servant.

 Early life

 John Thomas Woodward was born in Watsons Bay, Australia on 1 November 1934.

 He was a keen sailor, member of the Vaucluse Yacht Club.
 He skippered 'Flying Dutchman' to win the VJ Amateur Sailing Association, Commonwealth Championship of 1952-53 and was Senior Club VJ Champion in 1953-54.

 Legal career

 In 1959, Woodward completed a Bachelor of Laws at University of Sydney.
 He concluded his direct involvement in the legal profession in 1974 as a solicitor / partner with Currie & Currie located in King St, Sydney.

 Political career

 Woodward was an alderman from the Kirribilli ward of the North Sydney Council from 1965 to 1974, Deputy Mayor from December 1968 to December 1970, and Mayor of North Sydney from September 1971 to September 1972.
 During his time with North Sydney Council, Woodward advocated protecting local heritage, reducing housing density and loss of trees, and establishing community services.

 From 1976 until 1979, Woodward was Director (in the Premiers Advisory Unit) reporting to Neville Wran, the Premier of NSW.